GreenAiriva/blog/posts/2025-07-16-Sehir-ici-Hava-Filtreleme.md

 What sets GreenAiriva apart in this process:

-* It **does not perform CO₂ mineralization** like Climeworks; hence, it does not offer geological permanent storage.
+* It **does not perform CO₂ mineralization** like the other DAC technologies; hence, it does not offer geological permanent storage.
 * However, it **reduces emissions at or near the source** within the urban environment.

 Bottom line: